PhilipGriffith/AHPy/README.md

 {'Element': 0.144, 'Accord Sedan': 0.215, 'CR-V': 0.167, 'Odyssey': 0.219, 'Accord Hybrid': 0.15, 'Pilot': 0.106}
 ```

 For more detailed information on any of the Compare objects in the hierarchy, we can call `report()`.
-Because the `criteria` object now has children, we see that the `children` key has been updated; its target weights have also been updated to reflect the change:
+Because the `criteria` object now has children, we see that both its `children` entry and its target weights have been updated to reflect the change:

 ```python
 >>> report = criteria.report(show=True)